Safety data from RYBELSUS® (semaglutide) clinical trials

 Acute Gallbladder Disease: Acute events of gallbladder disease such as cholelithiasis or cholecystitis have been reported in GLP-1 receptor agonist trials and postmarketing.
 In placebo-controlled trials, cholelithiasis was reported in 1% of patients treated with RYBELSUS® 7 mg.
 Cholelithiasis was not reported in RYBELSUS® 14 mg or placebo-treated patients.
 If cholelithiasis is suspected, gallbladder studies and appropriate clinical follow-up are indicated

-The most common adverse reactions, reported in ≥5% of patients treated with RYBELSUS® are nausea, abdominal pain, diarrhea, decreased appetite, vomiting and constipation
+Most common adverse reactions (incidence ≥5%) are nausea, abdominal pain, diarrhea, decreased appetite, vomiting and constipation

 RYBELSUS® delays gastric emptying and has the potential to impact the absorption of other oral medications.
 Closely follow RYBELSUS® administration instructions when coadministering with other oral medications and consider increased monitoring for medications with a narrow therapeutic index, such as levothyroxine